Jasonspd/CV/README.md

 # Jason Luu

 I am a passionate JavaScript and Node.js developer.
-I have a passion for computers at a young age but only started coding in January 2015.
-Coding has changed my life and I love it!
-My academic background is in maths and science, I like solving problems and finding the quickest and easiest solution.
-Learning quickly is my greatest attribute.
+I loved computers at a young age but only started coding in January 2015.
+Coding has changed my life, I love learning new stuff and building apps everyday!
+Learning quickly is my greatest attribute; I like solving problems and finding the best solutions.

 [Alternative CV - PDF format](https://github.com/Jasonspd/CV-1/blob/master/jasoncluuCV.pdf)